 “Mirror, Mirror on the wall.
 Who’s the fairest of them all?”

 Who doesn’t remember this classic line from the evil queen in Snow White?
-While our girls prefer to relate to the sweet, kind and, of course, beautiful Snow White, it is the Queen who speaks to the place inside of us all that wonders, “Am I good enough?
+While our children prefer to relate to the sweet, kind and, of course, beautiful Snow White, it is the Queen who speaks to the place inside of us all that wonders, “Am I good enough?
 Am I accepted here?”

-Young girls fall in love with the “perfect” Disney princesses and seek to be like them from the sparkling tiaras to the plastic high heels.
+Young children easily fall in love with the “perfect” Disney princesses and seek to be like them from the sparkling tiaras to the plastic high heels.
 I was amazed to see my daughter, who prior to age 4 only wanted to wear the softest of tag-free cotton clothes, was now wanting to wear polyester and lace to look “princess-y.”

 Not Feeling Good Enough

-While there is nothing inherently wrong with wanting to look our best, or for wanting to be seen as pretty, sometimes this desire gets stuck in our daughters.
+While there is nothing inherently wrong with wanting to look our best, or for wanting to be seen as pretty, sometimes this desire gets stuck in our children.
 Their play then becomes rigid, name-calling or teasing begins, and exclusivity creates feelings of not belonging to the group anymore.
-When the desire to be beautiful interferes with having fun, enjoying play and simply being with friends, we can step in playfully to help our daughters move out of this rut and back into that place where they feel comfortable in their own skin again.
+When the desire to be beautiful interferes with having fun, enjoying play and simply being with friends, we can step in playfully to help them move out of this rut and back into that place where they feel comfortable in their own skin again.

 During one playtime when my daughter was 4, she and a friend were arguing over who was the most beautiful.
 Back and forth they went, getting louder and louder over whom was the most beautiful.
 I looked at them, both pretty in pink dresses and tiaras, and said with playful indignation, “No, I'm the most beautiful!”